Close the left navigation

 “The low exposure limits aim to protect all people, including the next generation by limiting the overall intake of PFAS so that new mothers are not passing on toxic amounts through the placenta or via human milk,” he added.

-Other SRP grant recipients on the review panel included East Carolina University's Jamie DeWitt, Ph.D., an investigator with the North Carolina State University (NCSU) SRP Center, and Angela Slitt, Ph.D., of the URI SRP Center.
+Other SRP grant recipients on the review panel included Oregon State University’s Jamie DeWitt, Ph.D., who is a project leader with the North Carolina State University (NCSU) SRP Center, and Angela Slitt, Ph.D., of the URI SRP Center.

 Addressing Clinical Gaps